 Deciding to move to Shopify Plus is often about preparing for growth.
 Businesses that are processing high volumes of orders, expanding internationally, or managing multiple brands and storefronts will benefit from the added flexibility, lower transaction fees, and access to exclusive tools like Shopify Flow and Launchpad.

 However, knowing when to upgrade from Shopify Advanced to Shopify Plus depends on a combination of growth metrics and operational needs of your business.
-Making the leap to Shopify Plus is often the next step when it comes to future-proofing your ecommerce business, providing the infrastructure, support, and tools needed to scale efficiently while maintaining a supercharged store and high-quality customer experience.
+Making the change to Shopify Plus is often the next step when it comes to future-proofing your ecommerce business, providing the infrastructure, support, and tools needed to scale efficiently while maintaining a supercharged store and high-quality customer experience.

 In this guide, we’ll explore the key differences between Shopify Advanced and Shopify Plus, highlighting the features, functionality, and services that make Plus the preferred choice for fast-growing or more complex ecommerce businesses.
-Understanding these differences will help you determine whether Shopify Plus is the right solution for your business today and where it can support your growth goals for the future.
+Understanding these differences will help you determine whether Shopify Plus is the right solution for your business today or where it can support your growth goals for the future.

 Shopify Plus vs Advanced: Comparisons